russellballestrini/russell.ballestrini.net/content/2019-02-05-hybrid-hot-water-heater-saves-69-percent-on-energy-consumption.rst

 Yes that's right, this unit will suppliment my summer cooling because it will dump cold air while it produces hot water.
 The heat pump also serves as a dehumidifier, so I no longer run one of those!

-The install was mostly identical to a normal hot water heater, however there are a couple extra requirements:
+The install was mostly identical to a normal water heater, however there are a couple extra requirements:

 * The unit needs at least 400 square feet to pull ambient air
 * The unit produces condensate, similar to a dehumidifier or air conditioner, which needs to drain somewhere.

 Additionally the heat pump fan produces a bit of sound, not terrible, and seems quiet to me.

-If you have a traditional electric hot water heater, you meet the extra requirements, and you consider yourself an environmentalist, you need to get a hybrid hot water heater.
+If you have a traditional electric water heater, you meet the extra requirements, and you consider yourself an environmentalist, you need to get a hybrid water heater.

 Finances